telstra/open-kilda/docs/design/server42/ping-flow-with-round-trip-latency/README.md

 ## Changing of Transit VXLAN rule

-At this moment, during VXLAN encapsulation Kilda sets `UDP_SRC` port equal to `4500` just to set some value into the blank field.
+At this moment, during VXLAN encapsulation OpenKilda sets `UDP_SRC` port equal to `4500` just to set some value into the blank field.
 Transit VXLAN rules match packet by this port, but it is a redundant matching.
 Ping Feature needs to put `61235` and `61236` into `UDP_SRC` field.
 That is why matching by `UDP_SRC` will be removed from Transit VXLAN rules.